Last Updated on

 I especially liked exploring the smaller and peaceful side shrines and side buildings, some of which also had very colorful details and intricate carvings.

 Part of the complex is a museum that holds many national treasures such as swords, armor and documents from centuries past.
-And the local sake for the shrine’s festivals.
+And also the local sake for the shrine’s festivals.

 Living wolves are gone from Japan, but as the protector of the mountain, wolf statues were abundant.